 • Swollen throat or other swollen areas of the body

 • Tightness in the chest

 • Difficulty breathing and swallowing

 Due to the fact that anaphylaxis is essentially a severe allergic reaction, the causes are the same as those of any other reaction – that is, exposure to a perceived threat from certain allergens to which the body overreacts.

 • Insect stings

 A less common cause of anaphylaxis is aerobic exercise.
-Sometimes eating certain foods before exercising or exercising in humid, hot or cold weather have been linked to anaphylaxis in some people, so it would be a good idea to talk with your doctor about precautions you may need to take if you think you may be at risk.
+Sometimes eating certain foods before exercising or exercising in humid, hot, or cold weather has been linked to anaphylaxis in some people, so it would be a good idea to talk with your doctor about precautions you may need to take if you think you may be at risk.

 You will very likely be diagnosed with anaphylaxis if the basic signs listed above are present.

 The doctor might ask questions to determine whether you have had allergic reactions before to certain foods or medications, latex or insect bites and stings.
 To help confirm the diagnosis the doctor may request a blood test to measure the amount of a certain enzyme called tryptase which can show elevated levels for up to three hours following an attack.
 If the cause for the anaphylaxis is not certain you may have a skin prick test to help determine the trigger.
 Your provider might also want to rule out other conditions, as many have similar signs and symptoms to those of anaphylaxis.

 We have locations in Coral Gables FL and Palmetto Bay, FL to better serve you and we offer a broad range of services tailored to meet your asthma and allergy needs.
 Schedule your no-obligation consultation today!
 We serve patients from Coral Gables FL, Palmetto Bay FL, Westchester FL, Brownsville FL, Kendall FL, Pinecrest FL, Richmond West FL, and Goulds FL.